eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 Probably not a popular thing to say today.
 The zeitgeisty thing to say is that we should all log off and live shitty cottagecore lives raising chickens and being mindful.
-I wish people were more public.
+I wish people were more online and more public.
 I have rarely wished the opposite.
 Consider this post addressed to you, the reader.

 # Your Writing